hybridgroup/gophercon-2023/musicjam/README.md

 This introductory MIDI controller sends only a single note.
 It is designed to connect to some conductive items such as a banana or other piece of fruit.

-- Connect one of the "Ground" pins on the Arduino to the MakeyBoard ground pin (-) using a black or brown jumper cable.
+- Connect one of the "Ground" pins on the Arduino to the MakeyBoard ground pin (labeled X) using a black or brown jumper cable.

-- Connect the "3.3V" pin on the Arduino to the MakeyBoard power pin (+) using a red jumper cable.
+- Connect the "3.3V" pin on the Arduino to the MakeyBoard power pin (labeled W) using a red jumper cable.

 - Connect a black alligator cable to the MakeyBoard ground rail (-).
 You will hold this cable to serve as the ground.